Background

 Bootstrap p-values for hypothesis tests based on boot

-objects can be obtained using the boot.pval
+objects can be obtained using the boot.pval function.
+The

 example below, based in part on code from Section